galaxysd/galaxysd.github.io/_posts/2016-04-03-Make-Windows-Setup-USB-in-CLI.md

 ## Steps

-### Starts with new USB stricks
+### Starts with a new USB Flash Device (UFD)

-* Use “Boot Camp Assistant” to format the USB.
+* Use “Boot Camp Assistant” to format the UFD.
 It is fine to stop its 1st creation step after it starts copy Windows files from ISO.
  - Or, you can follow this:
-	 * Prepair the USB stick with a MBR partition that larger than your ISO.
+	 * Prepair the UFD with a MBR partition that larger than your ISO.

 ````bash
 sudo dd of=/dev/disk3 if=/Applications/Utilities/Boot\ Camp\ Assistant.app/Contents/Resources/applembr.bin bs=440 count=1